-The Group manages its credit risk through an appropriate measurement, management and reporting process underpinned by sound credit risk systems, policies and well qualified personnel.
-A combination of risk management tools and policies are adopted to stimulate the creation of quality risk assets.
-It is managed centrally by various departments within the Risk Management & Compliance Division who have responsibilities for policy setting & review, credit underwriting, approval, credit administration, monitoring and portfolio management.
+The Group manages its credit risk through an appropriate measurement, management and reporting process underpinned by sound credit risk systems, policies and well-qualified personnel.
+A combination of risk management tools and policies are adopted to stimulate the creation of guality risk assets.
+It is managed centrally by various departments within the Risk Management and Compliance Division who have responsibilities for policy setting and review, credit underwriting, approval, credit administration, monitoring and portfolio management.

-The credit risk management function of the group is achieved through a combination of the following:
+The credit risk management function of the Group is achieved through a combination of the following:

-• Appropriate Credit Policies: The Group formulates appropriate risk management policies in conjunction with the business units and other stakeholders, covering all the key areas of credit origination, management, collection, portfolio management etc. whilst also ensuring compliance with all regulatory requirements.
-The credit policies reinforce all the group's lending and credit management decisions.

-• Lending Driven by Internal Rating System: The group's lending and policy enforcement is driven by an internal rating system, with scorecards built for different classes of customers such as Corporate, Commercial, Small and Medium Enterprises (SME), Public Sector, Consumer and Project Finance.
-The rating of obligors and transactions has been useful in the quantification of credit risk and underwriting decision, including serving as a guide for pricing, portfolio management and computation of required capital to support the different business lines

-• Establishment of Credit Approval Limits and Authorities: There are various approval limits for different kinds of credit exposures and approval authorities, including the various risk committees such as the Management Credit Committee (MCC) and the Board Credit Committee (BCC).
+- Appropriate credit policies: The Group formulates appropriate risk management policies in conjunction with the business units and other stakeholders, covering all the key areas of credit origination, management, collection, portfolio management etc. whilst also ensuring compliance with all regulatory requirements.
+The credit policies reinforce all the Group's lending and credit management decisions. - Lending driven by internal rating system: The Group's lending and policy enforcement is driven by an internal rating system, with scorecards built for different classes of customers such as Corporate, Commercial, Small and Medium Enterprises (SME), Public Sector, Consumer and Project Finance.
+The rating of obligors and transactions has been useful in the quantification of credit risk and underwriting decision, including serving as a guide for pricing, portfolio management and computation of required capital to support the different business lines. - Establishment of credit approval limits and authorities: There are various approval limits for different kinds of credit exposures and approval authorities, including the various risk committees such as the Management Credit Committee (MCC) and the Board Credit Committee (BCC).
 These limits are also guided by statutory impositions such as the single obligor limit and other concentrations limits set by the Central Bank of Nigeria (CBN).
-The Group's single obligor limit is benchmarked to the regulatory cap of 20% of Shareholder's Funds unimpaired by loses with the internal limits also mapped to obligor's risk rating.
-The sector limits are derived based on the perceived riskiness of each sector but the Government exposures are capped at the regulatory limit of 10% of total loan.
+The Group's single obligor limit is benchmarked to the regulatory cap of 20% of shareholders' funds unimpaired by losses with the internal limits also mapped to the obligor's risk rating.
+The sector limits are derived based on the perceived riskiness of each sector, but the Government exposures are capped at the regulatory limit of 10% of total loan.

-In order to further strengthen its credit process, the group has differentiated the approval route for its Corporate/Commercial credits from retail credits.
-Credit approval for each area is supervised by well experienced personnel referred to as Senior Credit Underwriters who also function as Senior Credit Officers and are members of the Management Credit Committee.
+In order to further strengthen its credit process, the Group has differentiated the approval route for its Corporate/Commercial credits from retail credits.
+Credit approval for each area is supervised by experienced personnel referred to as senior credit underwriters, who also function as senior credit officers and are members of the Management Credit Committee.

-· Loan Monitoring & Reviews: The various loans are monitored both at transaction and at portfolio levels to ensure a balanced and healthy portfolio in line with the portfolio development and balancing strategy of the group.

-• Collateral Review, Monitoring & Management: The Legal department reviews the collateral proposed by customers as part of the credit approval process to determine acceptability of the collateral.
-Beyond the initial assessment at the point of credit origination however, the Group also has a good collateral management policies in place to reduce the risk of loss in the event of default.
+- · Loan monitoring and reviews: The various loans are monitored both at transaction and at portfolio levels to ensure a balanced and healthy portfolio in line with the portfolio development and balancing strategy of the Group. - Collateral review, monitoring and management: The Legal Department reviews the collateral proposed by customers as part of the credit approval process to determine acceptability of the collateral.
+Beyond the initial assessment at the point of credit origination however, the Group also has good collateral management policies in place to reduce the risk of loss in the event of default.
 Our collateral management policy is linked to the internal ratings framework and has helped to reduce the estimated expected loss and capital charge on transactions.